isaac-sim/IsaacLab/docs/source/tutorials/00_sim/create_empty.rst

 context**.
 It takes care of various timeline events and also configures the `physics scene`_ for simulation.

-In Orbit, the :class:`sim.SimulationContext` class inherits from Isaac Sim's :class:`omni.isaac.core.simulation_context.SimulationContext` to allow configuring the simulation through Python's ``dataclass`` object and handle certain intricacies of the simulation stepping.
+In Isaac Lab, the :class:`sim.SimulationContext` class inherits from Isaac Sim's :class:`omni.isaac.core.simulation_context.SimulationContext` to allow configuring the simulation through Python's ``dataclass`` object and handle certain intricacies of the simulation stepping.